 Spencertown in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Location.
-42° 19.356′ N, 73° 32.724′ W. Marker is in Spencertown, New York, in Columbia County.
-Marker is at the intersection of New York State Route 203 and South Street on State Route 203.
-The marker is located on the Spencertown Village Green.
+42° 19.448′ N, 73° 32.809′ W. Marker is in Spencertown, New York, in Columbia County.
+Marker is at the intersection of New York State Route 203 and Elm Street, on the right when traveling west on State Route 203.
 Touch for map.
 Marker is in this post office area: Spencertown NY 12165, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 512 times since then and 13 times this year.
-Photos: 1, 2. submitted on January 20, 2013, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 21, 2020.
+It was originally submitted on February 16, 2020, by Steve Stoessel of Niskayuna, New York.
+This page has been viewed 60 times since then and 3 times this year.
+Photos: 1, 2. submitted on February 16, 2020, by Steve Stoessel of Niskayuna, New York. • Michael Herrick was the editor who published this page.